juliadejaneiro/Python-Matrix-Calculator/README.md

 The calculator assumes user input is correct; validation of user input is to be added.

 ## Fixes
-**2/07:** The Index Error caused by `transpose` method has been fixed.
+**2/07 Tranpose Error:** The Index Error caused by `transpose` method has been fixed.
 The error stemmed from incorrect initialization of the matrix transpose with the `create_empty` method.
 No parameters were passed, creating a matrix of the same dimensions as the input matrix.
 This resulted in an Index Error for matrices where m != n, as the number of rows may exceed the number of columns or vice versa.

-**2/12:** Error with matrix multiplication has been addressed.
+**2/12 Matrix Multiplication Error:** Error with matrix multiplication has been addressed.
 Each entry in matrix A was erroneously multiplied with the entries in each column of matrix B.
 The entries of matrix A rows are now multiplied with entries of matching index from matrix B columns.